 The Distinguished Lecturer Series presents public lectures by nationally and internationally-recognized researchers in neurodevelopmental disorders with monthly presentations.

 The Minds Behind the MIND lecture series features updates by MIND Institute researchers and clinicians, as well as comments by community members that will offer their perspective on each topic.
-Prior to the presentation, lecture attendees will have the opportunity to “Be the Science” and observe and learn more about research studies specific to the evening’s topic, as well as visit the Resource Center for information about research, clinics, and community resources.
+Prior to the presentation, lecture attendees will have the opportunity to learn more about research studies specific to the evening’s topic, as well as visit the Resource Center for information about research, clinics, and community resources.

 The lectures are intended for both specialists and community members.
 All lectures are free and open to the public.
-No reservations are needed, however seats are first-come, first-served.
+No reservations are needed, however seating is limited.

 The Interdisciplinary Training for Autism Researchers Program prepares Ph.D. and M.D. fellows for careers in autism research, with a goal of training the next generation of autism research scientists and clinicians.